Anthony-Gambale/Pygame-3D/README.md

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/1_screenshot.png)

-Pygame 3D is a 3D model renderer built with Pygame, a 2D rendering API for python.
+Pygame 3D is a 3D model renderer for Pygame.
+It uses Pygame's 2D rendering functions to display 3D models.

 This project is an experimental demo of a mathematical technique that I came up with.
 Using this technique, the renderer can skip the "view space" phase of traditional 3D rendering in its entirety, saving a significant chunk of computation time.